- The Data Behind Food Delivery Apps: Growth and Adoption

 The Order and Delivery Model: The Logistics Powerhouse

-Revenue Streams: Delivery fees, commissions from restaurants, and potential surge pricing.
+Revenue Streams: Delivery, Restaurant Commissions, and possible surge pricing.

 The Fully Integrated Model: The End-to-End Control